Gemma-Analytics/gemma-sql-style/README.md

 # Gemma-SQL-Style
 The Gemma SQL style describes our SQL, dbt and jinja2 templating approach.
-We LIKE to discuss new styles and approaches, but this guideline should be used by everyone in Gemma Analytics for internal and client projects.
+We like to discuss new styles and approaches, but this guideline should be used by everyone in Gemma Analytics for internal and client projects.

 ## Table of contents